- Game designer

 This module is optional

 This module will expose students to the world of heterogeneous enterprise computing architecture with an emphasis on mult-tier, web enabled applications.
 This is an increasingly important area of computing as these systems are now manifest in a wide range of web based applications.
 The module will first provide an understanding of the role and function of the core technologies involved and then addresses the design principles required for developing enterprise computing applications.
 Consequently this module aims to meet the needs of today's undergraduate students who wish to equip themselves with expertise in implementing enterprise wide computing systems.

 This module is optional

-This module addresses and develops key and emerging concepts in Mobile Software Applications Development and is essential knowledge for electronic and computer science graduates
+This module addresses and develops key and emerging concepts in Mobile Software Applications Development and is essential knowledge for electronic, games and computer science Graduates.

 This module is optional